iopsystems/to_js/README.md

 rs.vec_result(500) // => Error: I can't count that high.
 ```

-## Extras
+## One more thing: Dynamic return types

-As an experimental feature, you can return dynamically-typed values using the `Dynamic` type:
+As an experimental feature you can return dynamically-typed values using the `Dynamic` type:

 ```rust
 #[js]